Ne-k/Docs/README.md

 > Lmao, you thought I was gonna post [ToD's](https://discord.com/oauth2/authorize?client_id=752306970467237970&scope=bot&permissions=470150368) source code.
-Anyways, here's this just because.
+Anyways, here's this just because I can.
 # What is ToD?
 ToD stands for Truth or Dare.
 ToD is a multi-functional bot with different command categories other than truth or dare.
 ToD is made to help servers by providing fun truth or dare questions, the questions range from hilarious pre-programmed responses such as "Go outside and argue with a tree", to "Take a shot of mustard or ketchup.".
 If you would like to add more truth or dare responses of your own, [click this google form link.](https://forms.gle/2TPKzDJHghuoZjyx6) If there are any bugs or errors please feel free to join the support server and report it.
 ## Additional Information